ProfessorKazarinoff/pelican-github-actions/content/first_post.md

 Authors: Peter D. Kazarinoff
 Summary: Summary of my first post

+With Pull of theme.
 This is the content of my first blog post